Fractional Programming for Stochastic Precoding over Generalized Fading Channels

 \section{System Model and Problem Formulation}

 Consider an $L$-cell downlink MIMO network, where each cell consists of one BS and $K$ user terminals.
-We refer to the BS of the $\ell$th cell as BS $\ell$, and the $k$th user terminal in the $j$th cell as user $(j,k)$, for $\ell,j=1,2,\ldots,L$ and $k=1,2,\ldots,K$.
+We refer to the BS of the $j$th cell as BS $j$, and the $k$th user terminal in the $j$th cell as user $(j,k)$, for $j,\ell=1,2,\ldots,L$ and $k=1,2,\ldots,K$, where $j$ is the main index for BS while $\ell$ is an ancillary index.
 Assume that each BS has $M_t$ transmit antennas while each user terminal has $M_r$ receive antennas.
-Let $\mathbf H_{jk,\ell}\in\mathbb C^{M_r\times M_t}$ be the block fading channel from BS $\ell$ to user $(j,k)$.
+Let $\mathbf H_{jk,\ell}\in\mathbb C^{M_r\times M_t}$ be the block fading channel from BS $\ell$ to user $(j,k)$ in $j$th cell.
 These $\mathbf H_{jk,\ell}$'s are modeled as i.i.d. random variables across the different blocks.
 We assume that the distribution function of $\mathbf H_{jk,\ell}$ is unknown or cannot be written analytically; only the first and second moments of random channels are available: